Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 - Geo-zone-redundant storage (GZRS)
 - Read-access geo-zone-redundant storage (RA-GZRS)

 Every storage account in Azure must have a unique-in-Azure account name (3-24 characters; lowercase, a-z & 0-9 only), which is used to create a unique namespace for your data.
-The combination of the account name and the Azure Storage service endpoint forms the endpoints for your storage account.
+The combination of the account name and the service specfic endpoint forms the endpoint for your particular storage account.

 The following table shows the endpoint format for Azure Storage services.